Hanan-Nawaz/Daraz-Price-Comparator/README.md

 ## Project Process

 This repository contains the code and configuration for the E-commerce Price Comparator🌐🛍️ project.
-The workflow involves initiating a search on e-commerce platforms, extracting first page product details, and comparing prices.
+The workflow involves initiating a search on e-commerce platforms, extracting first ten pages product details, and comparing prices.
 The process is orchestrated using Airflow for automation.

 ### 1. E-commerce Search

-- User enter its desired product name, Initiating a Product search on Amazon and Wallmart (Only first page).
+- User enter its desired product name, Initiating a Product search on Amazon and Wallmart (Only first ten pages).

 ### 2. Web Scraping